esciencecenter-digital-skills/Natural-language-processing/index.md

 ## Welcome
 This lesson is about the fundamentals of Natural Language Processing (NLP) in Python, with applications in the Humanities and Social Sciences.

 It will equip you with the foundational skills and knowledge needed to carry over text-based research projects.
-The lesson is designed specifically with researchers in the humanities and social sciences in mind, but is also applicable to other fields of research.
+The lesson is designed specifically with researchers in the Humanities and Social Sciences in mind, but is also applicable to other fields of research.

 :::::::::::::::::: checklist
 ## Prerequisites